prepref/ai-advert/README.md

 ### 🛠 Fine-tuning with LoRA

- - train.sh: performs LoRA fine-tuning of Qwen-2.5 model with DeepSpeed optimization and BF16 precision for marketing text generation.
+ - `train.sh`: performs LoRA fine-tuning of Qwen-2.5 model with DeepSpeed optimization and BF16 precision for marketing text generation.
- - merge.sh: combines base model with LoRA weights into final deployable model.
+ - `merge.sh`: combines base model with LoRA weights into final deployable model.